ovniroto/stream-bot/README.md

 ### 5. Create OpenAI API Key

+**Important**: The !ai command uses your OpenAI API Key to generate the responses.
+This entails an economic expense that you must control for yourself.
+We recommend creating a [usage limit on your OpenAI account](https://platform.openai.com/account/billing/limits) to avoid unwanted spending and automatically blocking responses from being generated when you reach that limit.
+You can also use the !aimod command to turn the command on or off.
+You can keep the command disabled if you don't want to use this feature.
+You can change the generation model to a less expensive one with the !aimod command or from the bot panel.

 * Create new account or login on [OpenAI](https://openai.com/)
 * Go to your [API Keys](https://platform.openai.com/account/api-keys) and create **new secret key**